 No. All application requirements must be met before your file is reviewed and an admission decision is made.
 If you cannot submit test scores as part of your application packet, your file will not be reviewed until the test scores are received.

 Yes.
-The School of Education is pleased to offer the Online Master of Arts in Teaching English to Speakers of Other Languages (TESOL) with a Concentration in Digital Media and Learning.
-Please note that this online TESOL program cannot be combined with our campus (in person) TESOL program.
+The School of Education offers two online programs: Online Master of Arts in Teaching English to Speakers of Other Languages (TESOL) and Master of Arts in Digital Technologies for Teaching and Learning.